 You may still be able to claim Working Tax Credit for up to 28 weeks if you’re off work due to illness.
-See also Child Tax Credit and Universal Credit.
+You should also see information about Child Tax Credit and Universal Credit.

-Between October 2013 and 2017, Working Tax Credit is gradually being replaced by Universal Credit for new claimants.
-If you’re already getting Working Tax Credit, you’ll continue to do so either until your circumstances change or until the DWP decides to transfer your claim to Universal Credit.
+If you’re already getting Working Tax Credit, you’ll continue to get it, either until your circumstances change or until the DWP decides to transfer your claim to Universal Credit.